stephenhky/PyShortTextCategorization/readthedocs/source/index.rst

 Currently, Word2Vec is implemented.
 This package is still *under development*, and *not stable*.
 Feel free to give suggestions through the Github_ page.

-Links:

-- Github_ : repository of the package
-- PythonHosted_ : documentation and tutorial of the package
-- PyPI_ : PyPI

 Contents:

 .. toctree::